kuosaton/cybersecuritybase-project-I/README.md

 Starter website created following Django's "Writing your first Django app" tutorial: https://docs.djangoproject.com/en/5.2/intro/.

+## About

+This a simple polls application with the following features:
+- Register and login
+- Create and delete polls
+- View polls, vote on them, and see vote results

 ## Installation instructions

 1. Ensure you have Django and Python installed.
-   - The application has been tested using Python versions `3.10.12` & `3.13.17` and Django `5.2.5`.
+   - The application has been tested using Python versions `3.10.12` & `3.13.17` and Django version `5.2.5`.
    - Installation guide: https://cybersecuritybase.mooc.fi/installation-guide.

 2. Clone this repository to a location of your choice.
-3. Navigate to the repository's `src/` directory (`cybersecuritybase-project-I/src`) in shell.
+3. Navigate to the repository's `src` directory (`/cybersecuritybase-project-I/src`) in shell.
 4. Run `python manage.py makemigrations` and `python manage.py migrate` to make necessary preparations.
-    - If `python`doesn't work, try running the commands using `python3`.
+If `python`doesn't work, try running the commands using `python3` instead.
 ```shell
 kuosaton:~/cybersecuritybase-project-I/src$ python manage.py makemigrations
 kuosaton:~/cybersecuritybase-project-I/src$ python manage.py